sksundaram-learning/tanuki/README.md

 ## Current Status

-The incoming processor, backend application, and web interface are written in Erlang and built using [rebar](https://github.com/rebar/rebar/) and [relx](https://github.com/erlware/relx).
+The incoming processor, backend application, and web interface are written in Erlang and built using [rebar3](https://github.com/erlang/rebar3/).
 There is much yet to be done, mostly in the web interface.

 ## Building and Testing